Looking for the last article you’ll need in order to learn how to write a resume? Well look no further.

 You want to be a truffle, not salt.

-Let’s look at how to do that on your resume.
+Let’s look at how to do that when you write a resume.

 Your resume should not be a list of facts.
 That’s not memorable enough to catch the hiring manager’s attention in 10 seconds.

-Instead, craft a narrative.
+Instead, when you white a resume, craft a narrative.
 Ask yourself, “After someone reads my resume for 10 seconds, what is the one thing they should remember about me?”

 If you just list your education and job history, what will they remember?
 But if you call out key courses you studied or professional accomplishments, you’re getting closer to being memorable.
 “Oh, that’s the candidate who started that e-commerce website for tweens.”

 (If you are interested in how I crafted the narrative of my resume, scroll down to the video at the end of this post.)

 Resume Tip #4: Cut the fat and leave the filet mignon when writing a resume